dendenxu/fast-gaussian-rasterization/readme.md

 ## Tips

-Note that the second output of the `GaussianRasterizer` is not radii anymore (since we're not gonna use it for the backward pass), but the alpha values of the rendered image instead.
-And the alpha channel content seems to be bugged currently, will debug.

-- [ ] TODO: Debug alpha channel

-It's also recommended to pass in a CPU tensor in the GaussianRasterizationSettings to avoid explicit synchronizations for even better performance.

 **Note: for the ultimate 5-10x performance increase, you'll need to let `fast_gauss`'s shader directly write to your desired framebuffer.**

-Currently, we are trying to automatically detect whether you're managing your own OpenGL context (i.e. opening up a GUI) by checking for the `OpenGL` during the import of `fast_gauss`.
+Currently, we are trying to automatically detect whether you're managing your own OpenGL context (i.e. opening up a GUI) by checking for the module `OpenGL` during the import of `fast_gauss`.

 If detected, all rendering command will return `None`s and we will directly write to the bound framebuffer at the time of the draw call.

+Thus if you're running in a GUI (OpenGL-based) environment, the output of our rasterizer will be `None`s and does not require further processing.

 - [ ] TODO: Improve offline rendering performance.
+- [ ] TODO: Add a warning to the user if they're performing further processing on the returned values.

+Note: it's recommended to pass in a CPU tensor in the GaussianRasterizationSettings to avoid explicit synchronizations for even better performance.

+- [ ] TODO: Add a warning to the user if GPU tensors are detected.

+Note: the second output of the `GaussianRasterizer` is not radii anymore (since we're not gonna use it for the backward pass), but the alpha values of the rendered image instead.
+And the alpha channel content seems to be bugged currently, will debug.

+- [ ] TODO: Debug alpha channel

 ## TODOs

-- [ ] TODO: Thinks of ways for backward pass.
+- [ ] TODO: Thinks of ways for a backward pass.
 Welcome to discuss!
 - [ ] TODO: Compute covariance from scaling and rotation in the shader, currently it's on the CUDA side.
 - [ ] TODO: Compute SH in the shader, currently it's on the CUDA side.